CharlesLiuCool/notebook/Linear Algebra HW/Computer Project 2.9.md

 **(e)  (5 pts)** Will collecting more data points increase the number of solutions?
 Explain.

-$\color{cyan}\large{\text{No}}$.
+*No*.
 Collecting more data points cannot change the fact that the right-most column is a pivot column, it only appends more rows to our existing augmented matrix.
 Since the right-most column is still a pivot column, the system is still inconsistent.

 ___